 FOR THE STRAWBERRIES

 You can simply cut the strawberries in slices and put them on the shortcake, or you can sweeten them first.
-This is totally optional, but highly recommended!
+This is totally optional but highly recommended!

-I like to add a tablespoon of honey to my sliced strawberries and allow it to sit for a few minutes to let them make a little juice.
+I like to add a tablespoon of honey to my sliced strawberries and allow them to sit for a few minutes to let them make a little juice.
 Pouring the honey strawberry juice over the shortcake adds so much flavor and makes them the perfect texture.

 FOR THE WHIPPED TOPPING